yetizzz/zzz/README.md

     * You can point it at any Tastypie API, and get basic CRUD
     * Understands what tastypie methods are allowed
     * Visible at http://slug.in/_admin/
+    * You'll need to login to use it
+        * This is protected by the web-scale-iest of security methods: `Authorization: Basic <base64 yourname:yourpassword>`

 * A Tastypie API for a Redis data store
     * This exposes basic CRUD operations for a couple "Models"